The Oldest House in Santa Fe

 Cathedral Park is tucked right next to St. Francis Cathedral

-Hours: The Cathedral is open from 6 am to 6 pm daily.
+Hours: The Cathedral is open from 9:30 am to 4 pm Tuesday – Friday, from 9:30 am to 5:00 pm on Saturday and from 8:00 am to noon on Sunday.
+Closed on Monday.
 The park is open 24 hours a day.

-And to top that off, it has the most exquisite staircases inside that is a helix-shaped spiral staircase.
+And to top it off, it has the most exquisite staircases inside, that is a helix-shaped spiral staircase.

-The wooden staircase that leads to the choir loft alone is worth coming to visit as it is beautiful and an amazing piece of craftsmanship.
+The wooden staircase that leads to the choir loft is the main reason to visit as it is beautiful and an amazing piece of craftsmanship.

 The original version of the staircase had no railings and appeared to have no support.
 It looked as if it was floating and quite a miracle in construction.

-The craftsmanship that went into this staircase is amazing!
+The craftsmanship that went into this spiral wooden staircase is amazing as it looks like it is floating with no support.

 The intricate details of the staircase is a wonder at how it could stand without support